-2.2.
-Data
+2.2 Data

 Our first data set is a panel of U.S. commercial banks and bank holding companies from 2011 to 2017, compiled using the Call Reports and FR Y-9C.
 We use the highest level ownership as the observation unit because the LCR applies to both banks and bank holding companies (BHCs).
 In other words, if a bank is a stand-alone bank, we include it as an observation; if a bank belongs to a BHC as a subsidiary, we include the BHC but not the subsidiary bank.
-In the following discussion, we refer to our observations as banks.
-In our analysis, we drop custodial banks and investment banks such as Bank of New York Mellon and Goldman Sachs because their business models are completely different from other commercial banks.
+In the following discussion, we refer to our observations as banks.8 In our analysis, we drop custodial banks and investment banks such as Bank of New York Mellon and Goldman Sachs because their business models are completely different from other commercial banks.
 However, the results are robust if these banks are included.
 Call Reports and FR Y-9C do not directly disclose the liquidity coverage ratio.
-We follow Hong et al. (2014) to construct the liquidity ratio using banks' balance sheet composition.
+We follow Hong, Huang, and Wu (2014) to construct the liquidity ratio using banks' balance sheet composition.
 Note that LCR can be more accurately estimated at daily frequency using the Federal Reserve's Form FR2052a.
-However, Form FR2052a has been required only for the six largest banks since December 2015 (Correa et al., 2020).
-As a result, we use Call Reports and FR Y-9C, which
+However, Form FR2052a has been required only for the six largest banks since December 2015 (Correa, Du, and Liao, 2020).
+As a result, we use Call Reports and FR Y-9C, which allow us to estimate the LCR for all banks.
+Panels A and B of Table 1 provide summary statistics of the bank data for LCR and non-LCR banks, respectively.
+Note that we define the LCR status as of 2012Q4.
+The sample period is from 2011Q1 to 2017Q4.
+The median liquidity ratio is 0.75 for LCR banks and 1.81 for non-LCR banks.
+Non-LCR banks, on average, maintain higher liquidity ratios because they are generally smaller and have poorer access to the funding market.